 Holt of the Secret Service begins with a car chase, as a counterfeiting gang pursues a government engraver (Ray Parsons) along a country road.
 The gang succeeds in kidnapping the engraver, but one of their number is injured and captured during the police pursuit, while another gangster, one Nick Farrell (Jack Holt) narrowly eludes the same fate.
 Then the narrative moves to Secret Service Headquarters, where we learn that Farrell is really Jack Holt, a Secret Service agent detailed to track down the unknown boss of the counterfeiting ring.
 Holt has himself committed to the prison hospital along with Crimp Evans (Joe McGuinn), the wounded gangster, pretending he too was captured by the police.
 Female Secret Service agent Kay Drew (Evelyn Brent), posing as “Mrs. Farrell,” helps “Farrell” and Crimp escape the hospital, and the trio attempt to join the counterfeiting gang at their mountain hideout.
 Following Crimp’s seeming death in a canoe accident, the “Farrells” reach the hideout, where the apparent gang leader Ed Valden (Tristram Coffin) is forcing Severn, the captured engraver, to turn out counterfeit money with a set of stolen Treasury plates.
 Holt and Kay, posing as the hard-bitten and quarrelsome Farrells, quickly bring dissension and chaos to the mountain hideout.
 They succeed in rescuing Severn and capturing some of the gang, but they fail to apprehend Valden or discover the identity of his boss, big-time gambler “Lucky” Arnold (John Ward).
 Still maintaining their undercover poses, Holt and Kay continue their pursuit of the mysterious counterfeiting mastermind, using the stolen Treasury plates as bait to trap him and encountering additional interference from Crimp, who has survived his canoe accident and organized a rival gang.
 Yet another ingredient is thrown into the stew when all the principals are trapped on a tropical island run by the small-time despot Garrity (Stanley Blystone), who soon decides he’d like to get his hands on the plates as well.
 In the end, though, Holt of the Secret Service finally triumphs over his assorted foes.

-Holt of the Secret Service is not the best of director James W. Horne’s serials.
-Like most of his other cliffhangers, it’s full of comedic bits that undercut its action scenes and serious plot elements.
-Unlike Horne’s The Iron Claw, it doesn’t become a hilarious out-and-out parody, nor does it succeed as a traditional serial like Horne’s Deadwood Dick.
-However, Holt does feature some colorful acting, memorable cliffhangers, and funny moments.
-It’s a very amusing serial, though in addition to its dramatic unevenness, it is hampered by a plot which is a little too thin to be stretched over fifteen chapters and comes to an overly-convoluted conclusion.
+Holt of the Secret Service is not the best of director James W. Horne’s serials, although it could have been.
+Like most of his other cliffhangers, it’s full of comedic bits, but these do not undercut its action scenes and serious plot elements as comprehensively as in other Horne outings; it has more in common with Horne’s Deadwood Dick (a basically traditional serial with some wacky touches), than it does with Horne’s Terry and the Pirates (an ostensibly serious serial fatally crippled by incongruous comedy) or Horne’s The Iron Claw (an out-and-out parody).
+Holt’s over-the-top moments are not its real problem; instead, it is hampered by a plot which is a little too thin to be stretched over fifteen chapters and comes to an overly-convoluted conclusion.

 Watching Holt, I almost get the impression that its screenwriters, Basil Dickey, George Plympton, and Wyndham Gittens, split the serial’s chapters between them, cobbling their separate work together when each finished their allotted portion.
 The cliffhanger divides into three segments–Chapters 1 through 4, which take place at the villains’ mountain hideout, Chapters 5 through 9, in which Holt, Crimp, and Arnold’s gang wage a three-way tug-of-war over the plates, and Chapters 10 through 15, which introduce Garrity as a new chief villain and almost feel like part of another serial.
 The first two segments give the viewer some feeling of plot progression; the mountain hideout is broken up just as Holt and Kay’s adventures there begin to seem repetitive, while the battle over the plates gains interest from being accompanied by Holt’s gradual infiltration into the counterfeiters’ inner circle.
 Unfortunately, the final segment on the island bogs down considerably; although the locale is interesting at first, the new set of villains (along with a group of misguided natives) overcrowd the narrative and mute the colorful characterizations established earlier in the serial.
 Arnold, previously a secretive and cunning heavy, stupidly reveals his identity to Garrity’s gang, and his anticipated unmasking by Holt never comes to pass.
 The hitherto contentious and rebellious Crimp Evans happily becomes one of Garrity’s thugs, while Jack Holt himself is given less opportunity to trade barbs and blows with the villains as the bad guys’ infighting takes center stage.